 Aeonium castello-paivae 'Harry Mak'

-Aeonium castello-paivae 'Variegata', also known as Aeonium 'Suncup', is one of the most delightful evergreen, variegated cultivars with succulent rosettes.
-It is small a succulent but produces multiple offsets and forms compact clumps up to (12 inches (30 cm) tall and about the same in diameter.
-The rosettes are up to 4 inches (10 cm) in diameter.
-The leaves are with cream, green and yellow variegation and pink margins when grown in full sun.
+Aeonium castello-paivae 'Harry Mak', better known as Aeonium castello-paivae 'Suncup', is a lovely succulent with rosettes of variegated leaves.
+It is a small plant but produces multiple offsets and forms compact clumps up to (12 inches (30 cm) tall with an equal spread.
+Rosettes are up to 4 inches (10 cm) in diameter.
+Leaves are with cream, green and yellow variegation, and pink margins when grown in full sun.
 The greenish-white flowers are 7- to 9-merous and appear in lax semi-globular clusters in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).